MichaelHaussmann/spil/docs/configuration.md

 - **state**: a version's "state", eg. "work", "publish".
 Sometimes called "branch".
 - **ext**: a file extension

+**Note that these keys are configurable and can be changed.**

-Note: these "leaf types" will be automatically "extrapolated" to the intermediate types.
+Note: the "leaf types" will be automatically "extrapolated" to the intermediate types.

 For example `asset__file` will be extrapolated to `asset__state`, `asset__version`, `asset__task`, etc.
 The last pattern(s) cannot be extrapolated, and need to be explicitely configured, typically: